Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Discussion and Limitations

 \section{Discussion and Limitations}

-This study introduced Fracture Cluster Options (FraCOs) as a novel framework for multi-level hierarchical reinforcement learning.
-In tabular settings, FraCOs demonstrated accelerated learning on unseen tasks, with performance improving as hierarchical depth increased.
-In deep RL experiments, FraCOs outperformed OC-PPO, PPO, and PPG on both in-distribution (IID) and out-of-distribution (OOD) tasks, showcasing its potential for robust generalization.
-While PPG maintained a smaller generalization gap (the difference between IID and OOD performance), integrating FraCOs with a PPG baseline could achieve both higher performance and reduced generalisation gaps.
-Error bars
+We introduced Fracture Cluster Options (FraCOs) as a novel framework for multi-level hierarchical reinforcement learning.
+In tabular settings, FraCOs demonstrated accelerated learning on unseen tasks, with performance improving as the depth of the skill hierarchy increased.
+In deep reinforcement learning experiments, FraCOs outperformed state-of-the-art algorithms OC-PPO, PPO, and PPG on both in-distribution (IID) and out-of-distribution (OOD) tasks, showcasing its potential for robust generalisation.

-However, FraCOs faces limitations.
-Clustering methods struggle with prediction accuracy as environments grow more complex, and while simplified techniques and neural networks were introduced, further research into scalable clustering solutions is needed.
+In its current form, FraCOs has a number of limitations.
+Clustering methods, such as HDBSCAN, struggle to accurately predict cluster assignments for new data points as environments grow more complex.
+Simplified techniques and neural networks were introduced here to address this difficulty but further research into scalable clustering solutions is needed.
 Additionally, this work focused on discrete action spaces; extending FraCOs to continuous action spaces remains as future work.
 Despite these limitations, FraCOs provides a strong foundation for advancing hierarchical reinforcement learning and improving generalisation across tasks.